Brrr! Some schools close as extreme cold grips US Northeast - NewsBreak

 Temperatures dropped into the single digits Fahrenheit in many areas of Massachusetts, with the wind chill making it feel well below zero.

-The Bureau of Motor Vehicles branch in Bangor, Maine, where the wind made it feel minus 17 degrees (minus 27 C), was temporarily closed due to lack of heat but reopened later in the day.
+Testing sites in Springfield and Chicopee, Massachusetts, also closed Tuesday because of the cold.

-Central Maine Power encouraged customers to weather strip windows and open drapes to let in heat from the sun and allow sunlight to reduce reliance on electricity, and warned people to be careful when using space heaters.
-A malfunctioning electric space heater was blamed for a fire Sunday in New York that killed 17 people.
+Rhode Island opened warming centers across the state for people who need temporary shelter from the cold, and in Boston, Mayor Michelle Wu reminded residents the city's network of public libraries are open for people looking for a place to warm up.

-Associated Press writers Julie Walker in New York; Michael Hill in Albany, New York; Lisa Rathke in Marshfield, Vermont; Patrick Whittle in Portland, Maine; and Kathy McCormack in Concord, New Hampshire contributed to this report.
+Central Maine Power said it is encouraging customers to weather strip windows and open drapes to let in heat from the sun and allow sunlight to reduce reliance on electricity.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.